ActiveCampaign/postmark_webhooks/README.md

 # Postmark Hooks

 This project is a quick start app you can use to host your own URLs for receiving, storing, processing, and viewing webhooks sent from [Postmark](http://postmarkapp.com).
 It is written in Meteor.js.
 Be sure to read the [Postmark webhooks documentation](http://developer.postmarkapp.com/developer-webhooks-overview.html).
 Use the deploy to Heroku button (you can host it somewhere else if you want, like [Galaxy](https://www.meteor.com/hosting)) and begin taking advantage of Postmark's [Open tracking webhook](http://developer.postmarkapp.com/developer-open-webhook.html), [Bounce webhook](http://developer.postmarkapp.com/developer-bounce-webhook.html), and [Inbound webhook](http://developer.postmarkapp.com/developer-inbound-webhook.html).
 Head [here](https://postmarkhooks.herokuapp.com/bounces) to play with a demo instance of the app.
+Note that the demo app for you to play around with before deploying is highly ephemeral and only meant for quick tests.
+Data is removed often to ensure a clean playground for anyone who wants to try it out.

 ## Features